SiclaitGitHub/osticket-prereqs/README.md

 13. Verify osTicket Login

-- Using the URL "http://localhost/osTicket/scp/index.php" log in using the admin credentials creared relier in the process.
+- Using the URL "http://localhost/osTicket/scp/index.php" log in using the credentials created earlier in the process.